AriFordsham/GHCWiki/type-functions.md

 ---

+**Open Points:**

-**Open Point:** Do we really want to copy associated types in `rnSrcDecl` into the toplevel of the binding group?
+- Do we really want to copy associated types in `rnSrcDecl` into the toplevel of the binding group?
 On one hand, general GHC design priciples discourages moving any code around before type checking has been completed.
 On the other hand, by lifting data declarations out before type checking, we have to worry less about phasing.
 (NB: Associated type signatures in class declarations are less of an issue as classes are very much treated like type declarations anyway - being in `TyClDecl` and all - and so are usually around when we need to get at their embedded types.)
+- In case, we leave the duplication of ATs after renaming as it is, do we still want to add the context to lifted AT definitions?
+Strictly speaking, this is not necessary under the new translation scheme.
+However, morally it might still be the right thing, as the constructors are declared under that context.

 ---